AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 • Using ASP.NET Identity for login and registration .

-• Working with Web Api(create Api  - Test Api - Deliver Api )
+• Working with Web Api(create Api  - Test Api - Deliver Api - ajax request )

 • Using Postman app to test Web Api .